dcm4che/dcm4chee-arc-cs/docs/networking/model/fktdefs/storage.rst

 to correct failures in the originally sent objects, but which just send the objects with corrected attributes but unchanged *SOP Instance UID* again.

-Also the behavior how to treat differences in Patient, Study or Series attributes in received instances belonging to the same Patient, Study or Series is configurable: the attributes of the already existing Patient, Study or Series record in the data base may
+The behavior how to treat differences in Patient, Study or Series attributes in received instances belonging to the same Patient, Study or Series is also configurable: the attributes of the already existing Patient, Study or Series record in the data base may

 * not be updated at all,